nickspaargaren/Gen/README.md

 ### Steps

-- Run `make` to list all vailable commands
+- Run `make` to list all available commands